-There’s a common misperception that artificial intelligence is applicable only to big ideas like automated cars and humanoid robots.
-While those are definitely in the works, AI is also being widely implemented on a smaller scale for things like financial and legal tools, healthcare software, advertising platforms and, as detailed in this article, recruiting tools.
+There’s a common misconception that artificial intelligence is applicable only to big ideas like automated cars and humanoid robots.
+While those are definitely in the works, AI is also being implemented widely on a smaller scale for things like financial and legal tools, healthcare software, advertising platforms and, as detailed in this article, recruiting and HR tools.

 AI in HR